-Some research suggests that Omega-3 supplements can beneficially affect the composition of gut microbiota and increase the production of anti-inflammatory compounds, including fatty acids.
+Some research suggests that omega-3 supplements can beneficially affect the composition of gut microbiota and increase the production of anti-inflammatory compounds, including fatty acids.
 Some research suggests that gut microbes, fatty acids, and immunity can act together to maintain the integrity of the intestinal wall and reduce leaky gut.
-Research studies have shown that Omega-3 supplements can be helpful for some types of depression.
-Natural sources of Omega-3s include fish, like salmon, sardines, and mackerel.
+Research studies have shown that omega-3 supplements can be helpful for some types of depression.
+Natural sources of omega-3s include fish, especially fatty fish like salmon, sardines, and mackerel.

-New theories of depression emphasize the role of leaky gut, gut microbiota, and gut-brain axis dysfunction in depression.
+New theories of depression emphasize the role of a leaky gut, the gut microbiota, and dysfunction of the gut-brain axis.
 Some possible mechanisms include gut leakage leading to chronic inflammation, a dysregulated HPA axis resulting in increased cortisol, or changes in brain neurons and neurotransmitters, such as serotonin and GABA.
-Both probiotics and Omega-3’s show some initial promise in balancing gut microbiota and decreasing depression, but research is still in the preliminary stages.
+Both probiotics and omega-3’s show some initial promise in balancing gut microbiota and decreasing depression, but research is still in the preliminary stages.

 The Gut-Brain Axis: The Missing Link in Depression.
 Evrensel A, Ceylan ME.Clin Psychopharmacol Neurosci.
 2015 Dec 31;13(3):239-44. doi: 10.9758/cpn.2015.13.3.239.